raspberrypilearning/green-goals/en/step_6.md

 Get the **Water Panda** sprite to respond to the United Nations Sustainable Development Goal, [Life Below Water](https://www.undp.org/content/undp/en/home/sustainable-development-goals/goal-14-life-below-water.html){:target="\_blank"}, with a specific action, sound, and setting.

+Code the **Water Panda** sprite to show, explain the 'Life Below Water' goal, and hide like in the other steps.
+If you get stuck, you can look at the other steps or click the below for a reminder:

+--- collapse ---

+---
+title: Click here for a reminder
+---

 --- task ---

 Go to the **Code** tab for the **Water Panda**.